TebogoA/TebogoA/README.md

 - 👋 Hi, I’m @TebogoA
 - 👀 I’m interested in data engineering
-- 🌱 I’m currently learning linux and python
+- 🌱 I’m currently learning linux and python, how to build a flask api
 - 💞️ I’m looking to collaborate on entry level projects to build skills for data engineering
 - 📫 How to reach me www.linkedin.com/in/tjawotunde